chronark/swapchain/docs/docs/software-architecture.md

 ## 1. Introduction

-Swapchain is a platform to atomically swap Bitcoins and Bitshares.
+Swapchain is a platform that enables users to perform atomic cross-chain swaps of Bitcoins and Bitshares and vice versa.
 It caters to the need of users who want to carry out OTC (over-the-counter) transactions between the Bitcoin and the Bitshare blockchains.
-The platform can help its users to identify potential swap offers from the existing orderbook, submit the desired swap orders, and perform a Hash Time-Locked Contract to safely carry out the swap.
+The platform helps users to submit desired swap orders and perform a Hashed Time Lock Contract to safely carry out the swap.
 Furthermore, it provides the functionality of a simple user interface to track the transactions made by the user.
 The use of an atomic cross-chain swap helps avoiding counterparty risks and high fees charged by other intermediaries.
 [5]

 ### 1.1 Purpose

-This document provides a comprehensive architectural overview of the Swapchain platform, using a use-case diagram and an architectural representation to explain different aspects of the platform.
+This document provides a comprehensive architectural overview of the Swapchain platform, using specific diagrams and an architectural representation to explain different aspects of the platform.
 It is intended to capture and convey the significant architectural decisions which have been made for the platform design.

 ### 1.2 Scope